blakelaw/Duplicate-Account-Finder/README.md

-# NLP-Driven Identification of Similar Accounts
+# NLP-Driven Identification of Duplicate Accounts